lsh-cloud/Neural-network-Raman-spectroscopy/README.md

 # Classification of materials using Raman spectra and Deep Learning

 In this project a neural network classification model is created to identify materials from their Raman spectra.
-The Raman spectra in this project belong to the crystals ReS2 and ReSe2, these crystals have a large number of non-degenerate vibrational modes, and as a results the Raman spectra have a number of features that could be identified by a classification model.
+The Raman spectra in this project belong to the crystals **ReS$_{2}$** and **ReSe$_{2}$**, these crystals have a large number of non-degenerate vibrational modes, and as a results the Raman spectra have a number of features that could be identified by a classification model.
 The classification models were made using TensorFlow and Keras.

 ## Technical Details

-Typically for classification of image (2d data) Conv2D is used in the model.
+Typically for classification of images (2D data) Conv2D is used in the model.
 Raman Spectra are 1d data and so Conv1D are used in this model similar to how Conv2D are used in an image classification model.

 ## Setup instructions